Doncaster Rovers SC

 Doncaster Rovers Soccer Club is an Australian soccer club based in Doncaster East, Melbourne.
 Founded in 1967, the club currently participates in Victorian State League Division 2 South-East, Victorian Churches Football Association divisions and Football Victoria Junior and MiniRoos leagues.
 The club plays its home games at Anderson Park.

 Its most successful period was in the 1990s, during which it spent the majority of the decade in Division 1 of the State League.
 In 1994 the club were crowned champions of Division 1 and subsequently promoted to the Victorian Premier League.
 However, after only one season in Victoria’s top flight they were immediately relegated after finishing second last in the league.

-Tuesday 8″‘ November 1966 dawned with the preparations in place.
-The Athenaeum Hall in Doncaster had been booked for 8.00 p.m., the Victorian Soccer Federation had guaranteed the as yet unnamed and unformed club a position in the 4th Division and it was a balmy spring night.
-Eight o’clock came and went and I began to think that the whole idea of forming a soccer club in the Doncaster area had been a mistake.
-Around ten past eight a head appeared around the door and asked was this the place where the meeting was, to be quickly followed by another body appearing out of the darkness.
-Within a few minutes approximately 12 more people arrived and the meeting was under way.
-I explained the purpose of the meeting and after a number of questions over various issues a motion was put forward and approved that a soccer club be formed in Doncaster and that the Shire President, Mr. Stan Shepherd, be approached to be the President of the club, John Dunkley to be Vice President, Ray Shew to be Secretary and Colin Mainwaring to be Treasurer, with the remit to meet in a month’s time.

-At the inaugural meeting were a number of individuals who still have close connections with the club today.